Subhasishbasak/emoji_analysis/README.md

 python3 get_score.py 'subhasish_2'
 ```
 ## To collaborate
-- If you are interested, you are most welcome to collaborate in this project.
-Here is a basic small guide : [Click here](https://drive.google.com/open?id=1VOubfPMqUFKH_UBQ2B32qbAKZNG24XPi)
+- To collaborate in this project, here is a small guide : [grab a copy](https://drive.google.com/open?id=1VOubfPMqUFKH_UBQ2B32qbAKZNG24XPi)

 ## Directory layout

-TODO: explain here how things are organized in this repo
+- code     : `.py` files and `.ipynb` notebooks
+- lib      : pre-constructed dictionary
+- resource : data, other resources

-## The workflow can be divided into the following branches:
+## The workflow :

+TODO : this is dirty, make it organized

 - Data collection & pre-processing
 	- Collection of whatsapp recent used emojis (observed samples) : user screenshots
 	- Collection of labelled whatsapp emojis : emoji_name & unicode representation